-More people are getting boosters than new COVID-19 vaccinations.
+More people are getting boosters than new Covid-19 vaccinations.
 And others could soon become eligible for an additional shot - Local News 8

 The Food and Drug Administration on Wednesday authorized booster doses of the Moderna and Johnson & Johnson vaccines and said any of the three authorized vaccines could be used as a booster in a “mix and match approach” for those eligible.

-The CDC on Thursday is expected to decide which groups it recommends for boosters.
+The CDC is expected to decide which groups it recommends for boosters.
 Typically, shots can be administered once the CDC director signs off on the recommendation.

 The FDA, pending more safety data, could also soon lower the age range on its emergency use authorizations for booster shots, officials told reporters Wednesday.